What’s the difference between ‘limited-edition’ and ‘classic-edition’?

 Do your prints come with white border?

 Yes, the fine-art prints come with a white border.
-The smaller sizes with a 2cm white border and the bigger ones with a 5cm white border.
+The width of the border depends on the size of the print.
+Borders can go up to 5cm for the bigger artworks.
 Limited edition works will then be signed and numbered on the bottom right and bottom left.
 On top of that, having a white border will make life of the framers easier as well.

 Do you sell bigger sizes than those offered in the store?